zxb2945/Learn-CS-by-yourself/CSLecture/Ultimate AWS Certified Solutions Architect Associate AWS认证课程.md

 FSx for Lustre: a type  of parallel distributed file system, for large-scale computing.
 The name Lustre is derived from "Linux" and "cluster" => Machine Learning, High Performance Computing(HPC), Seamless integration with S3...

+> 例题
+>
+> A company wants to use high performance computing (HPC) infrastructure on AWS for financial risk modeling.
+The company's HPC workloads run on Linux.
+Each
+> HPC workflow runs on hundreds of AmazonEC2 Spot Instances, is short-lived, and generates thousands of output files that are ultimately stored in persistent storage for analytics and long-term future use.
+> The company seeks a cloud storage solution that permits the copying of on premises data to long-term persistent storage to make data available for processing by all EC2 instances.
+The solution should also be a high performance file system that is integrated with persistent storage to read and write datasets and output files.
+> Which combination of AWS services meets these requirements?
+>
+> - A. Amazon FSx for Lustre integrated with Amazon S3
+> - B. Amazon FSx for Windows File Server integrated with Amazon S3
+> - C. Amazon S3 Glacier integrated with Amazon Elastic Block Store (Amazon EBS)
+> - D. Amazon S3 bucket with a VPC endpoint integrated with an Amazon Elastic Block Store (Amazon EBS) General Purpose SSD (gp2) volume

 > **Amazon FSx for NetApp ONTAP**